mozilla/legal-docs/en/thunderbird_privacy_policy.md

 Last updated September 30, 2024
 {: datetime="2024-09-30" }

-The Thunderbird Desktop,Thunderbird for Android, and K-9 Mail applications (together, “Thunderbird”) allow users to privately integrate and manage their online communications.
+The Thunderbird Desktop, Thunderbird for Android, and K-9 Mail applications (together, “Thunderbird”) allow users to privately integrate and manage their online communications.
 K-9 Mail is a variant of Thunderbird for Android.
 All references to “Thunderbird” or “Thunderbird for Android” apply equally to K-9 Mail.

 This Privacy Notice explains what data Thunderbird collects and shares, and why.
 We also adhere to the [Mozilla Privacy Policy](https://www.mozilla.org/privacy/) for how we receive, handle, and share information.

 ## Thunderbird Collects Data To:

-### Improve Performance, Stability and Functionality For Our Users
+### Improve Performance, Stability, and Functionality For Our Users

 Thunderbird sends telemetry about your interactions with Thunderbird to us.
 There are two types of telemetry data: interaction data and technical data.